Orienteering: permanent course

 A new venture to help people make the most of the outdoors following lockdown.

 - Orienteering is a workout for body and mind.
 It gets you out into the fresh air and takes you off the beaten track.

 - Suitable for individuals or families, it is perfect as a socially-distanced activity.

 What to Do

 - First off, download the map.
-You can get it free here.
+See the links below to get the one you want.

 - Next, print it out (or if you don't have a printer, save it onto your 'phone).
 I'd recommend printing on waterproof paper or putting it into a polypocket.